 Have Alternative Ways to Make a Campfire

 Making a campfire is one of those fun, primal activities of camping that make a camping trip feel cozy and social.
-And let us not forget that it allows us to cook our food and make delicious smores.
+And, when the campfire temperature is right, let us not forget that it allows us to cook our food and make delicious smores.

 A few alternatives of making a fire include lean-to campfire which is best for beginners and windy weather, classic teepee, log cabin, and Dakota fire hole.
 If you do not have kindling, the next best thing is packing toilet paper rolls with dryer lint.

 Many new campers often overlook a checklist, but it is not fun getting to the campground and finding out that you forgot something.
 Use a checklist while you are packing and check off each item as you go.